Mount a fixture on a plaster wall

 After you find the center lath and mark the box outline, cut out the keys along the top and bottom.
 Then cut about three-quarters of the way down one side of the center lath (Photo 1).
 This will keep the lath firmly in place while you cut the other side.
 With both sides cut, pop it out.
 Then cut out the remaining box profile (Photos 2 and 3).
 Once you’ve made the short side cuts, score the plaster horizontally with a utility knife, tap it with the knife handle and it’ll crack off cleanly.
 Split off the small pieces of lath behind.
 Cutting the hole accurately is critical so that the box ears have solid bearing on the plaster (Photo 4).

 Remodeling boxes have internal clamps for the wires.
-Push the wires through these clamps and work them farther in as you insert the box into the wall.
+Push the old house wiring through these clamps and work them farther in as you insert the box into the wall.
 We also pulled in a ground wire (green) because none was used in the original knob and tube system.
-(A ground wire isn't required in every situation.
+(A ground wire isn’t required in every situation.
 Ask your local electrical inspector to advise you on this detail.)
-We're anchoring the box with metal box supports (Photo 4).
+We’re anchoring the box with metal box supports (Photo 4).
 Insert one and bend one leg around the box to draw one side back tight.
 Then insert the other support and bend both arms around the box to tighten the other side.
 Bend the second arm of the first support around the box.
 The box ears should rest tightly against the plaster.
 Then tighten the clamps on the wires.

 Finally, mount the fixture according to the directions.
 When you attach the mounting strap to the box, use the same size screws you use to mount receptacles and switches.